 - 100% free-range and organic.
 Made with probiotics and prebiotic fiber

-- No artificial preservatives, chemical pesticides, no fillers, no grains, no coloring, and added growth hormones or antibiotics
+- No artificial preservatives, chemical pesticides, fillers, grains, colorings, or added growth hormones or antibiotics

 - Made in an organically certified kitchen in the USA

 Best Organic Vegetable Dog Food: Nummy Tum Tum Pure Pumpkin For Pets

 We recommend Nummy Tum Tum Pure Pumpkin For Pets with full confidence if you’re after an vegetable-based organic dog food for your pooch.
 In fact, this fiber-rich food only contains a total of one ingredient: 100% pure and USDA Organic pumpkin sourced from local farms.

 It’s important to keep in mind that this food shouldn’t make up the bulk of your dog’s diet as it’s formulated for intermittent or supplemental feeding.
 The manufacturers recommend adding 1 tablespoon daily per 10 lbs. weight of dry food.
 You can use it as a daily food supplement, special treat, or digestive aid.
 Since it’s low-calorie, very flavorful, and high in fiber, it also makes the perfect addition to a weight-management dog diet.

 In each order, a total of 12 x 15 oz. cans, all of which boast a BPA-free liner.
 In terms of feedback, Nummy Tum Tum Pure Pumpkin For Pets has an impressive rating of 4.6 on Amazon.